NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/txg.md

 First you will need to unpack the TXG file to the TPL files it contains.
 This can be done with ThatTrueStruggle's [TXG2TPL](https://github.com/ThatTrueStruggle/TXG2TPL) software.
 You can also use [GNTool](https://github.com/NicholasMoser/GNTool) to unpack these files, which uses TXG2TPL underneath.

 TPL files can be opened and modified with [BrawlBox](https://github.com/libertyernie/brawltools).
-Afer you have modified them, you can repack the TXG using TXG2TPL.
+Afer you have modified them, you can repack the TXG using TXG2TPL or GNTool.

 ## TPL Header